 Helping Heroes has in place a technology policy.
 Computers, software, Internet access, electronic mail (email), voice mail and other technological tools are provided to employees to assist them in the performance of their job functions.
 Downloading of software is prohibited, unless approved by the CEO.
 Any difficulties or malfunctions with a computer or software, or the need for assistance with any feature or program, should be reported to the CEO.
 We had no reported issues with Employees following the use of technology policies.
-We have assessed a need for laptop computers to allow management staff to work remotely and flexibly.
-Options were evaluated and Dell laptops chosen through a process of cost/benefit analysis.
-We are in the process of converting all desktop machines to laptops.
+We have assessed the need for laptop computers to allow management staff to work remotely and flexibly.
+Options were evaluated and Dell laptops were chosen through a process of cost/benefit analysis.
+In the past year we have transitioned all employees from desktop machines to laptops.